ariana-h/CS_542_image-generation/README.md

 **Dependencies**
 1. Use a Conda environment with Python 3.10.
 In version 3.11 of Python, the Cuda version of pytorch is unable to be installed, only the CPU version.
 A machine with an NVIDIA GPU is recommended.
 2. To install pytorch-cuda in an environment using Python 3.10, run the following command: `conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia`.
 3. Install additional dependencies as needed.
-These may include `pip install opencv-python`, `pip install diffusers`, `pip install transformers`, and `pip install accelerate`.
+These may include `pip install opencv-python`, `pip install diffusers`, `pip install transformers`, `pip install accelerate`, and `pip install torch-fidelity`.